senatornjoku/CyberT-Health-Check/README.md

 **A free, anonymous, open-source cyber security self-assessment tool for individuals, small businesses, and not-for-profits.**

-> Inspired by the [Australian Signals Directorate's Cyber Health Check Tool](https://www.cyber.gov.au/cyberhealthcheck).
-Built for everyone, everywhere.
+>  Built for everyone, everywhere.

 ---